UMDCMS/sipmanalyze/README.md

 in question, the fitting package will automatically switch to using GPUs whenever possible.

-*Known issue*: because the `sipmpdf` fitting package requires the use of `tensorflow` package, which in turns requires the use of CPUs with at least Advanced Vector Extension 2 (AVX2).
-Certain clusters with very OLD CPU models will not work.
+_Known issue_: because the `sipmpdf` fitting package requires the use of `tensorflow` package, which in turns requires the use of CPUs with at least Advanced Vector Extension 2 (AVX2).
+Certain clusters with very old CPU models will not work.

+_Known issue_: When running the singularity container, you will sometimes be greeted with the issues regarding `ldconfig` where files are not symbolic links.
+You can safely ignore these messages.

+_Known issue_: When you are running `zfit`/`tensorflow` on non-GPU machines, you will get error messages like "failed call to cuInit: CUDA_ERROR_NO_DEVICE: no CUDA-capable device is detected".
+You can safely ignore these messages.

 ## Running the code